 While the mother holds the baby, other family members continue the rice feeding process.
 Those who attend the ceremony not only feed the rice but also offer gifts and blessings to the baby.
 Those gifts are usually money, dolls, gold and silver chains, earrings, anklets, bangles, etc.

 The maternal uncle also carries the baby in his arms to visit the nearest temple, where he bows down the head of the baby in front of God’s idol.
-The maternal uncle of the baby is the one in the ceremony who brings silver anklets (Kalli).
+The baby’s maternal uncle is the one in the ceremony who brings silver anklets (Kalli).

 It is a special anklet that has carvings of dragons at the ends.
 Such kalli is believed to keep the bad omens away from the baby.
 Similarly, in some Newari households, the babies have their ears pierced with either gold or silver earrings.